Looking for an effective infant sleep aid?

 A number of studies have shown that people exposed to the scent of lavender feel more relaxed and spend a greater percentage of time in deep sleep (e.g., Goel et al 2005).

-So should you run out and by lavender-scented products?
+Should you use lavender-scented products?
 If you find the scent soothing, it might be a good idea.
-After all, if the baby bath study hints at anything, it’s that relaxed, responsive mothering is correlated with more relaxed babies.

 But there is reason to be cautious about applying lavender oil directly to your baby’s skin.
 Lavender oil contains estrogen-mimicking compounds, and there is some clinical evidence (based on three case studies) suggesting that the topical application of lavender oil may cause breast growth in preadolescents (Henley et al 2007).